spectrocloud/pxke-samples/README.md

 ISO_IMAGE="prod-2.0.4"

-### Version of the stylus installer to customize .Optional- Defaults to whatver is current latest release  - https://github.com/spectrocloud/stylus/releases.For using latest builds, use "latest"
+### Version of the stylus installer to customize .Optional- Defaults to whatver is current latest release  - https://github.com/spectrocloud/stylus/releases.
+For using latest builds, use "latest"

 INSTALLER_VERSION="v2.0.4"